luca-serra/neural-machine-translation/README.md

 ## Usage
 Run the python file `main.py`.
+This will:
-This will give an insight into the data after the cleaning by printing the first few lines, then train the model on the cleaned data (it takes a bit less than 10min).
-Finally, it will print the [BLEU score](https://en.wikipedia.org/wiki/BLEU) for the model on both training and test set as well as an insight into the translations made by printing a sample of the predictions.
+* give an insight into the data after the cleaning by printing the first few lines,
+* then train the model on the cleaned data (it takes a bit less than 10min).
+* Finally, it will print the [BLEU score](https://en.wikipedia.org/wiki/BLEU) for the model on both training and test set as well as an insight into the translations made by printing a sample of the predictions.